Pipilo

 Pipilo is a genus of birds in the American sparrow family Passerellidae.
 It is one of two genera containing birds with the common name towhee.

 Taxonomy

-The genus Pipilo was introduced by the French ornithologist Louis Jean Pierre Vieillot in 1816 with the eastern towhee as the type species.
-The name Pipilo is New Latin for "bunting" from pipilare "to chirp".
+The genus Pipilo was introduced by the French ornithologist Louis Pierre Vieillot in 1816 with the eastern towhee as the type species.
+The name Pipilo is Neo-Latin for "bunting" from pipilare "to chirp".
 Within the New World sparrow family Passerellidae, the genus Pipilo is sister to the larger genus Atlapetes.